danielmason89/A-Blog-Website/README.md

 ## Running Locally

-### To run locally, fork or clone the repoe, then npm install, run npm run start, and open https://localhost:3000.
+### To run locally, fork or clone the repo then npm install, run npm run start, and open https://localhost:3000.